hurwitzlab/hpc_viral_inference_pipeline/notebooks/04_viral_pipeline/lsf/03_clean_fastqc/README.md

 - Input FASTQ files available in the specified working directory.

 ## Output
-The FastQC results will be saved in the specified output directory within the working directory, organized by sample.
-Each sample will have its own FastQC report files.
+The FastQC results will be saved in the specified output directory organized by sample.
+Each sample will have its own FastQC report files for for both read pairs, typically named as follows:

+- \<samplename\>_clean_1_fastqc.html
+- \<samplename\>_clean_1_fastqc.zip
+- \<samplename\>_clean_2_fastqc.html
+- \<samplename\>_clean_2_fastqc.html
+- \<samplename\>_clean_2_fastqc.zip

+The html files can be opened in a web browser to visualize the quality metrics, while the zip files contain the raw data used to generate the reports for further analysis if needed.

+You can use [MultiQC](https://github.com/MultiQC/MultiQC) to aggregate FastQC reports across multiple samples into a single report for easier comparison and visualization.